wp-plugins/html-editor-syntax-highlighter/readme.txt

  Add syntax highlighting to the Post/Page HTML editor.

+= Features =

+* Syntax highlighting in the Post/Page HTML editor
+* Save your posts and pages pressing Ctrl+S (Cmd+S on Mac)
+* New fullscreen mode.
+* Toggle fullscreen mode with F11/Esc hotkeys

 == Installation ==

 1. Upload the 'html-editor-syntax-highlighter' directory to the '/wp-content/plugins/' directory